 Fr.
 Bryan is married to Jennifer and they have three children: Eowyn (19), Riley (17), and Micah (13).
 In addition to serving as priest at Holy Cross, the Rev. Dr. Stewart is also a Professor of Religion at McMurry University where he teaches the history of Christianity.

 Our Bishop's Committee (Vestry):

 Melinda McCarty is our Sr. Warden.
-She is married to Mark and they have a son, Marcus, who is in his first year at Baylor University.
-In addition to serving on the vestry at Holy Cross, Melinda is the Assistant Superintendent at Sweetwater ISD.
+She is married to Mark and they have a son, Marcus, who is in his second year at Baylor University.
+In addition to serving on the vestry at Holy Cross, Melinda also works in education administration.
 Mark also serves as our Treasurer.

 Elizabeth Cathey serves as the Junior Warden.
 She is married to Isaac, a C-130 pilot stationed at Dyess Airforce Base.
-They have three children, Abigail, Amelia, and Angelica (not pictured, just born in February).
+They have three children, Abigail, Amelia, and Angelica (and one more on the way, due in November).